2024-10-29 (Edited: 2025-05-16)

 • after the flush, the variables are loaded back from memory to the register (if the subsequent instructions require that variable)

 After the mov operation the cache coherence mechanisms of the CPU are responsible to make the value consistent among the different cores' cache and the memory.
+But, some optimizations in the microarchitecture come into play, and thus this is not quite true and we need memory barriers.

 You can send your feedback, queries here